Community Scientist Program

 Including community scientists in the research process allows for a mutually beneficial relationship to be forged, supported, and sustained for decades to come.

-Additionally, it is always advisable to thank the community scientists at the end of the meeting, and most importantly, to follow up on the outcomes of any collaboration.
+Additionally, it is always advisable to thank the Community Scientists at the end of the meeting, and most importantly, to follow up on the outcomes of any collaboration.
 This is one of the most frequent requests made by community scientists who interact with researchers: they want to know the results of their contributions and to receive feedback.

 Discover the Latest